-Pros & Cons Of Being Famous + Be Prepared For Fame!
+Pros & Cons of Being Famous + Be Prepared for Fame!

-Its not always so glamorous
+Being Famous: Not always so glamorous

 Former Pussy Cat Dolls Melody Thornton, said "when I started out, I was young and inexperienced.
 The industry is full of Sharks and Wolves in Sheep's clothing".

 You may have to move abroad while travelling in disguises with the help of their make-up artists.
 You'll never know how close you are to someone world famous as they travel around the cities anonymously, hidden behind helmets on moped and motorbikes is very common.

 Justin Bieber: "People kick you when you're down".

 Video: Justin Bieber being deliberately harassed by a paparazzi

 Your every move is scrutinised by the media - The Paparazzi